 This Quarterly Report (including but not limited to this section titled Management's Discussion and Analysis of Financial Condition and Results of Operations) contains forward-looking statements regarding our business, investments, financial condition, results of operations, cash flows and prospects.
-Forward-looking statements also include but are not limited to statements regarding the coronavirus (COVID-19) pandemic and its potential future impact on the global economy, economic uncertainty and consumer and business confidence; demand for devices that incorporate our products and intellectual property; our and the global wireless industry's supply chains, transportation and distribution networks and workforces; 5G network deployments; and our business, revenues, results of operations, cash flows and financial condition; as well as statements regarding our planning assumptions, workforce practices, the duration and severity of the pandemic, and government and other actions to mitigate the spread of, and to treat, COVID-19.
-Forward-looking statements further include but are not limited to statements regarding industry, market, business, product, technology, commercial, competitive or consumer trends, including seasonality; the 5G transition; our businesses, growth potential or strategies, or factors that may impact them; challenges to our licensing business, including by licensees, governments, governmental agencies or regulators, standards bodies or others; challenges to our QCT business; other legal or regulatory matters; competition; new or expanded product areas, adjacent industry segments and applications; costs or expenditures including research and development, selling, general and administrative, restructuring or restructuring-related charges, working capital or information technology systems; our debt, financing, stock repurchase or dividend programs; our liquidity and capital resources, including our expected increase in operating cash outflows to secure long-term capacity commitments with certain of our suppliers; strategic investments or acquisitions, and the anticipated timing or benefits thereof; adoption and application of future accounting guidance; tax law changes; our tax structure or strategies; U.S./China trade or national security policies; and the potential business or financial statement impacts of any of the above, among others.
+Forward-looking statements further include but are not limited to statements regarding industry, market, business, product, technology, commercial, competitive or consumer trends, including seasonality; the 5G transition; our businesses, growth potential or strategies, or factors that may impact them; challenges to our licensing business, including by licensees, governments, governmental agencies or regulators, standards bodies or others; challenges to our QCT business; other legal or regulatory matters; competition; new or expanded product areas, adjacent industry segments and applications; costs or expenditures including research and development, selling, general and administrative, restructuring or restructuring-related charges, working capital or information technology (IT) systems; our debt, financing, stock repurchase or dividend programs; our liquidity and capital resources, including our expected increase in operating cash outflows to secure long-term capacity commitments with certain of our suppliers: strategic investments or acquisitions, and the anticipated timing or benefits thereof; the potential impacts of the COVID-19 pandemic; adoption and application of future accounting guidance; tax law changes; our tax structure or strategies; U.S./ China trade or national security policies; and the potential business or financial statement impacts of any of the above, among others.
 Words such as "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates" and similar expressions or variations of such words are intended to identify forward-looking statements, but are not the exclusive means of identifying forward-looking statements in this Quarterly Report.

 Although forward-looking statements in this Quarterly Report reflect our good faith judgment, such statements can only be based on facts and factors currently known by us.
 Consequently, forward-looking statements are inherently subject to risks and uncertainties and actual results and outcomes may differ materially from the results and outcomes discussed in or anticipated by the forward-looking statements.
 Factors that could cause or contribute to such differences in results and outcomes include without limitation those discussed under the heading "Risk Factors" below, as well as those discussed elsewhere in this Quarterly Report.
-Further, see the Risk Factor titled "The coronavirus (COVID-19) pandemic has had an adverse effect on our business and results of operations, and may continue to impact us in the future," and note that many of the risks and uncertainties set forth in other Risk Factors could be exacerbated by the COVID-19 pandemic, government and business responses thereto and any further resulting decline in the global business and economic environment, as well as the extent and speed of global economic recovery.
 Readers are urged not to place undue reliance on these forward-looking statements, which speak only as of the date of this Quarterly Report.
 We undertake no obligation to revise or update any forward-looking statements in order to reflect any event or circumstance that may arise after the date of this Quarterly Report.
 Readers are urged to carefully review and consider the various disclosures made in this Quarterly Report, which attempt to advise interested parties of the risks and factors that may affect our business, financial condition, results of operations and prospects.

-Second Quarter Fiscal 2021 Overview
+Third Quarter Fiscal 2021 Overview

-Revenues for the second quarter of fiscal 2021 were \$7.9 billion, an increase of 52% compared to the year ago quarter, with net income of \$1.8 billion, an increase of 276% compared to the year ago quarter.
-Highlights from the second quarter of fiscal 2021 and other recent events included:
+Revenues for the third quarter of fiscal 2021 were \$8.1 billion, an increase of 65% compared to the year ago quarter, with net income of \$2.0 billion, an increase of 140% compared to the year ago quarter.
+Highlights from the third quarter of fiscal 2021 included: